-- State of Wisconsin requirement is 1.5 credits of physical education to be earned over three years. - Students in grade 9 may choose from Yoga, Sport and Fitness, Weight Lifting, Personal Defense, and Swimming/ Lifeguarding. - Students in grades 10-12 could choose any of the courses, so long as they meet the prerequisite for the class. - Courses can be repeated for physical education credit. - Any courses taken beyond .5 credits in the same school year will be considered elective credits. - Any credits earned over the required 1.5 will be considered elective credits.
+- State of Wisconsin requirement is 1.5 credits of physical education to be earned over three years. - Students in grade 9 may choose from Yoga, Sport and Fitness, Weight Lifting, Personal Defense, and Swimming/ Lifeguarding. - Students in grades 10-12 could choose any of the courses, so long as they meet the prerequisite for the class. - The same PE course cannot be repeated in back-to-back semesters without prior instructor approval. - Any courses taken beyond .5 credits in the same school year will be considered elective credits. - Any credits earned over the required 1.5 will be considered elective credits.